Extrajudicial killing: Lynching

 Lynching was the extrajudicial killings which began in the United States' pre–Civil War South in the 1830s and ended during the civil rights movement in the 1950s and 1960s.
 Although the victims of lynchings were members of various ethnicities, after roughly 4 million enslaved African Americans were emancipated, they became the primary targets of white Southerners.
 Lynchings in the U.S. reached their height from the 1890s to the 1920s, and they primarily victimised ethnic minorities.
 Most of the lynchings occurred in the American South because the majority of African Americans lived there, but racially motivated lynchings also occurred in the Midwest and border states.

 Targeted killing

 One issue regarding extrajudicial killing is the legal and moral status of targeted killing by unmanned aerial vehicles of the United States.

 Section 3(a) of the United States Torture Victim Protection Act contains a definition of extrajudicial killing:

 a deliberate killing not authorized by a previous judgment pronounced by a regular constituted court affording all the judicial guarantees which are recognized as indispensable by civilized peoples.
 Such term, however, does not include any such killing that, under international law, is lawfully carried out under the authority of a foreign nation.

-The legality of killings such as in the death of Osama bin Laden in 2011 and the death of Qasem Soleimani in 2020 have been brought into question.
-In that case, the US defended itself claiming the killing was not an assassination but an act of "National Self Defense".

 There had been just under 2,500 assassinations by targeted drone strike by 2015, and these too have been questioned as being extrajudicial killings.

 Concerns about targeted and sanctioned killings of non-Americans and American citizens in overseas counter-terrorism activities have been raised by lawyers, news firms and private citizens.